Skip to main content

 Example: You submit an affidavit that lists the payments you made and attaches receipts.

-Related: Declaration, Notary
+Related: Declaration, Notary, Testimony

 Answer